sjsu-library/unionist/_items/unionist--text-0233.md

 articleType:
 volume: '1'
 issue: '26'
+transcription: |
+  By an article in the Brooklyn, Conn.
+Unionist, it would appear that an attempt has been made to&nbsp;
+  <em>fire</em>
-transcription: 'By an article in the Brooklyn, Conn.
-Unionist, it would appear that an attempt has been made to&nbsp; <em>fire</em> &nbsp;the building at Canterbury, in which Miss Crandall keeps her school for colored females.—“Life, liberty, and the pursuit of happiness.” '
+  &nbsp;the building at Canterbury, in which Miss Crandall keeps her school for colored females.—“Life, liberty, and the pursuit of happiness.”
 scholarlyNotes:
 commentary: This very loose paraphrase and commentary comes from the <em>Schnectady Cabinet</em>, a consistent ally of Abolitionisism